 Hello!
-My name is Jules (she/her) and I'm an audio producer living in Wabanahkik on Abenaki/Abénaquis & Wabanaki Confederacy land, colonized as Portland, Maine.
-I'm the co-creator and producer of Inherited with Georgia Wright, a podcast about young people facing climate change, distributed by Critical Frequency. heralded by climate journalist Amy Westervelt.
-I'm also a producer for Drilled, a podcast investigating fossil fuel industry.
+My name is Jules (she/her) and I'm an audio producer living in Portland, Maine.
+I'm the co-creator and producer of Inherited with Georgia Wright, a podcast about young people facing climate change and a producer for Drilled, an investigative show about the fossil fuel industry.
 Both shows are part of the Critical Frequency podcast network.
 I'm a member of the AnglerFish experimental audio collective where some cool buds and I make weird sounds and tell strange stories.
 I'm also a farmer at Black Kettle Farm in Lyman, Maine.
-In my past I was a senior producer at Dustlight Productions, a restaurant worker, a dog walker, a DC policy chump, and many other things.
+In my past I was a producer at Dustlight Productions, a restaurant worker, a dog walker, a DC policy chump, and many other things.

 I came to audio by way of climate and food justice work and am constantly curious about how the two can support each other.
 I love experimental/experiential audio, finding and making weird sounds, and challenging what it means to tell stories.
 I love listening to, collaborating on, and pondering about slow radio, found sound, and audio art.